Vendor Benefits and Fequently Asked Questions

 Vendor Relationship Statement

-The NIC Staff considers our vendor relationship as an integral part of our mission to deliver the highest quality of training to law enforcement officers through
+The NIC Staff considers our vendor relationship to be an integral part of our mission to deliver the highest quality of training to law enforcement officers throughout North America.

-out North America.
-As well as providing training, we feel that is equally essential to keep our attendees up to date on the latest equipment, products and services available to law enforcement.
-However, providing unique and high quality training takes time, effort, coordination and funding.
-That’s where great companies such as yours are able to play a vital role.
+In addition to providing training, we feel that is equally essential to keep our law enforcement attendees up to date on the latest equipment, products, and services available to them.
+However, providing unique and high-quality training takes time, effort, coordination, and funding.
+That’s where great companies such as yours can play a vital role.

 Frequently Asked Questions

 Support Law Enforcement on the Enforcement Level: Regardless of whether they are federal, state, or local, our members are the “boots on the ground” in the war on drugs and crime.
 By risking their own safety to protect our families, schools, and homes from drugs, crime and terrorism; these dedicated and motivated men and women make incredible contraband seizures and arrests daily.
 If there is anyone in law enforcement who deserves your direct support, it’s these Heroes in uniform.

 Drug Funds: Many of the officers who attend our conferences have purchase authority.
 Often times when our attendees see a product which could help them in their law enforcement mission, and/or be used to continue fighting the war on drugs,they can seek drug forfeiture funds to make those purchases.
 Some attendees also have access to specialized budgets and discretionary funds.